Should Your Child See a Doctor?

 - Dried pus on the eyelids and eyelashes

-- The eyelashes are especially likely to be stuck (matted) together following sleep
+- The eyelashes are more likely to be stuck together after sleep

-- The whites of the eye may or may not have some redness or pinkness
+- The whites of the eye may or may not be red or pink

 Return to School